Lovette-Duke/Database_clients/README.md

 ### Conclusion
-Setting up the MySQL database using the provided code allows you to create and manage a database for Little Lemon Restaurant, enabling efficient storage and retrieval of data related to menu items, menus, bookings, orders, and employees, and provides detailed instructions for various tasks related to Little Lemon
+Setting up the MySQL database using the provided code allows you to create and manage a database for Little Lemon Restaurant, enabling efficient storage and retrieval of data related to menu items, menus, bookings, orders, and employees, and provides detailed instructions for various tasks related to Little Lemon.